Kabul bombing: Anger as city buries dead after huge suicide blast

 Opinion: It could be a long, deadly Ramadan

-Eleven US citizens, assigned to the US embassy as contractors, were injured in the explosion while at Camp Eggers, a US facility across the street from the Germany embassy.
-Nine Afghan security personnel working for the US were also killed.
+Eleven US citizens, assigned to the US Embassy as contractors, were injured in the explosion while at Camp Eggers, a US facility across the street from the German Embassy.
+Nine Afghan security personnel working for the United States were killed.

-The BBC said driver Mohammed Nazir, who had worked with the broadcaster for four years and had a young family, died in the blast.
-Four BBC journalists were injured, but their injuries are not thought to be life threatening, according to a BBC World Service statement.
+The BBC said driver Mohammed Nazir had died in the blast.
+Four BBC journalists were injured, but their injuries are not thought to be life-threatening, according to a BBC World Service statement.

 TOLO news employee Aziz Navin, 22, was killed on his way to work, the news agency reported.